Can You Use Regular Potting Soil for Succulents and Cacti?

 This type of medium also allows for good air circulation around roots, preventing rot.

-Regular potting mix, as well as a orchid soil mix, retains more water than succulent potting soil.
+Regular potting mix and an orchid soil mix retain more water than succulent potting soil.

 But hardy succulents need less frequent watering.
 They have smaller root systems that don’t store as much water and make regular potting soil too wet for their needs.

-Likewise, a regular potting mix does not offer enough drainage.
-Still, a succulent potting mix has plenty of holes for excess water to escape.
+Likewise, regular potting soil does not offer enough drainage.
+Still, a succulent potting soil has plenty of holes for excess water to escape.

-Regular potting mix is more suitable for plants like African violets, orchids, and begonias which need regular watering.
+Regular potting soil is more suitable for plants like African violets, orchids, and begonias, which need regular watering.

 If you are wondering whether or not to use regular potting soil for succulents and cacti.
 In that case, it is important to know the difference between succulent soil mix and cactus soil mix.